Free Guide Updated 2026 Teacher Shortage Route

 English language requirement

-From 8 January 2026 all Skilled Worker visa applicants must demonstrate English at CEFR B2 level â equivalent to British Council B2 or IELTS 5.5 in each component.
-This is higher than the previous B1 requirement.
-Make sure your English qualification meets this standard before applying.
+From 8 January 2026 new Skilled Worker visa applicants are required to demonstrate English at CEFR B2 level — an increase from the previous B1 requirement.
+Verify current requirements at gov.uk/skilled-worker-visa before applying.

 Which school types can sponsor you